Leaded Canes and Batons in California

 - Give away batons or leaded canes

-Permits for Baton Ownership in California
+Is There a Permit for Baton Ownership in California?

 Generally, it is illegal to own a baton in California.
 However, some individuals can get a permit that allows for baton ownership.
 Security guards, for example, are allowed to request this permit.
 However, the permit only allows them to carry the weapon while working.
-Permits are available to security guards who:

 Penalties for Crimes Involving Batons and Leaded Canes